CN-UPB/placement-emulation/README.md

 ### Network service chains
 The repository ~~also~~ only contains examples without the proxy, which may introduce unexpected effects.
 These examples contain 1-2 L4FW or 1-2 bridges instead.
 While L4FW each require a separate TCP connection, leading to higher delays with `httping`, the bridges don't such that there's only one TCP connection from the user to the web server.

 We use chains of varying length, in which a user (1st "VNF") requests content from a web server (last VNF).
-In between, there are 1 to 3 forwarding VNFs (either layer 2 or layer 4).
+In between, there are 1 to 3 forwarding VNFs.

-#### Chains with layer-4 forwarders (socat)
 L4FW are connected with separate TCP connections.
 Each TCP connection is setup using TCP's 3-way handshake, leading to considerable delay.
 These are the different chains (interfaces in brackets):

 ```